hero banner image

 In the first year, you’ll develop a genuine interest in a broad range of subjects, including English, Mathematics, Science, RE and PE.
 You’ll deconstruct how children learn to read and write.
 You’ll focus on the role of phonics.
 You’ll explore the link between reading, writing and the spoken word.
 We’ll teach you arithmetic skills, so you feel empowered to teach others.
 We’ll show you different methods to teach mathematics.
 You’ll extend your knowledge of science and enjoy practical experiments.
 You’ll reflect on your personal experiences of learning and think about what that means for you as a teacher.
 You’ll observe how children learn and how teachers teach.
 You'll start to make the links between theory and practice as you go on school-based training.
 You’ll work with small groups of children, as you plan and deliver a range of classroom activities.
 Every step of the way you’ll have the support of University tutors and school mentors.
 By the end of this year, you’ll be able to reflect on your practice by analysing your strengths and areas for development.
 As a teacher, you are always learning.

 In the second year, you’ll develop a strong understanding of the English language.
 You’ll extend your knowledge of mathematics and science.
 Together, we’ll discover new ways to teach these subjects.
 You'll produce engaging lessons.
 You’ll gain a deeper understanding of your role as a teacher.
-You’ll recognise the impact different teaching styles can have on different learners.
-Just as we all teach differently, we all learn differently too.
-How can you adjust your approach to bring the whole class with you?
-You’ll gain an understanding of the different barriers to learning.
-You’ll find ways to overcome them.
+You'll recognise the importance of adapting your teaching to ensure all learners make progress.
+You’ll gain an understanding of the different barriers to learning pupils may have and you’ll find different ways to overcome them.
 You’ll focus on lesson planning, so you don’t leave anyone behind.
 You’ll continue your school-based training with confidence.
 You’ll have more contact time and more responsibilities.
 You’ll teach a wide range of subjects, adapting to the needs of your pupils.
 You’ll critique your classroom practice honestly, objectively and with compassion.
 We’ll nurture your passion to teach.
 We’ll guide and support you.
 This is your journey and we’re right behind you.

 In the third year, you’ll develop your professional practice.
 You’ll express your vision, values and philosophy based on a sound theoretical and practical foundation.
 We’ll invite you to critique current initiatives, so you can use them to strengthen your own practice.
 You’ll develop a deep understanding of children’s learning.
 You’ll feel confident to teach English and literacy across the curriculum.
 When it comes to mathematics, you’re on your way to becoming an outstanding maths teacher.
 You’ll excel in your final school-based training as you take on more of the class teacher’s role.
 We’ll encourage you to be creative in your cross-curricular approach.
 You’ll develop a higher level of self-awareness and emotional intelligence.
 You’ll have the skills and subject knowledge required to teach the full National Curriculum at Primary level.
 This is the year when you’ll really start to feel like a teacher.